 Some states require homeschool reporting, and some don’t.
-Even if they aren’t required by your state, these free report cards and progress charts/reports can help you record your student’s performance and provide benefits for your homeschool journey.
+Even if they aren’t required by your state, these free printable progress reports can help you record your student’s performance and provide benefits for your homeschool journey.

 (Note: These are not in order of importance because we all may find a benefit that means more to our specific homeschool.)

 My kids enjoy seeing how they are doing compared to previous years and even compared to each other.
 It is a huge confidence booster when they see their grades improve.
 A decrease in grade helps motivate them for next time.

 Progress Reports Track Progress

 Tracking my kids’ progress is like crossing off a huge item off my to-do list.
 Once it is done, I can evaluate what to do next.

 Tracking progress provides me with the information I need to gauge my homeschool’s progress.
 Do I need to slow down?
 Do I need to review or provide more challenging tasks?
 These reports provide important information I can’t just pass up.